mlepicier/k-link-clustering-algorithm/README.md

 <p align="center"><b>So, how to offer shipping costs while remaining profitable?</b></p>

 ## Problem Description:
 <p align="justify"> In this project, we addressed this issue by studying one of the major problems related to delivery in the e-commerce domain,  the "<i>splitting order</i>".
 This phenomenon occurs when an order includes several items, often of different categories, stored in different warehouses.
-In this case, it is impossible to avoid splitting orders and therefore the multiplication of warehouse-to-customer shiptments, thus considerably increasing the delivery cost.
+In this case, it is impossible to avoid splitting orders and therefore the multiplication of warehouse-to-customer shipments, thus considerably increasing the delivery cost.
 If this phenomenon is not mastered and studied upstream by the company, two cases appears:</p>

 - Impossible for the company to offer delivery to its customers leading to a significant loss of earnings.
 - The company will become less profitable.